 - August through October: The Peak Season

 This is an interesting time in the trucking industry.
-Overwhelming produce season is coming to an end, however, the next three months customer sales explode.
+The overwhelming produce season is coming to an end, however, in the next three months, customer sales explode.
 Orders increase and therefore shipping volumes increase as well.
 Everyone prepares for the “back to school” season and gets ready for the holidays.
 Companies are shipping their products in and out of their warehouses because the sales are typically up, so they need to make sure they are all set for the holiday season.
 As for the freight volume and rates, they are at their peak.

 - November to December: The Holiday Season/ Make hay while the sun shines